The New Zealand Veterinary Nursing Association (NZVNA)

 TREASURER

 Now, part of the Vetlife leadership team, I oversee the companion animal business across 24 clinics with a predominant focus on service offerings.
 I remain dedicated to promoting animal welfare and making a positive impact in the field.
-The veterinary industry is unique in itself and I am proud to be a part of it.
-I hope my leadership and optimism can further ignite or reignite that flame for everyone in the industry I cross paths with.
+The veterinary industry is unique in itself, and I am proud to be a part of it.
+I hope my leadership and optimism can further ignite or reignite that flame for everyone I cross paths with in the industry.

 treasurer@nzvna.org.nz